CodeCrashStudios/JSON2LVL/README.md

 ![alt text](Thumbnail.png)

 ## How do I use it?
 Just drag and drop the JSON file onto the executable and it will take care of the rest.
-The exported file should be at the same location as the file you want to be converted once it's done.
-It may take a bit to process larger files.
+The exported file should be at the same location as the file you want to be converted.
+It may take a bit to process larger files since compressig them takes some time.
 I do plan on allowing you to change the compression level or disable it completely in the future.
 I also plan on giving examples of how to load it.

 ## What is the files structure?
 * The first 4 bytes are an unsigned int for the width of the map.